-Students with documented learning disabilities, physical challenges, or other significant medical conditions that may affect their learning in this course should meet with the University's Disability Advisor in the Development (141 South Hall, Phone: 662-4436) as soon as possible.
+Students with documented learning disabilities, physical challenges, or other significant medical conditions that may affect their learning in this course should meet with the University's Disability Advisor in the Department of Academic and Human Development (141 South Hall, Phone: 662-4436) as soon as possible.
 After meeting with the Disability Advisor, s/he will send a letter identifying appropriate interventions.
 If you have a disability that requires classroom or testing accommodations, the advisor will also clarify appropriate arrangements in this letter.